animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Previously, Spring Data for Apache Geode users needed to explicitly define and declare the Regions used by their applications to store data by writing very verbose Spring configuration metadata, whether using SDG’s `FactoryBeans` from the API with Spring’s [Java-based container configuration](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#beans-java) or using [XML](#bootstrap:region).
+Previously, Spring Data for GemFire users needed to explicitly define and declare the Regions used by their applications to store data by writing very verbose Spring configuration metadata, whether using SDG's `FactoryBeans` from the API with Spring's [Java-based container configuration](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#beans-java) or using [XML](#bootstrap:region).